tomasflorian/ReversibleFunctionGraph/README.md

 produced `5`?" and "everywhere `length` has ever been used" are all the same kind of question — a walk over edges.

+This is an exploration, not a specification.
+Nothing here was handed down; it is where the thinking currently stands, arrived at by building.
+The numbered lists below are load-bearing — build to them rather than around them — and they are also the most interesting things to argue with.
+Proposing that one of them should change is not friction, it is how this moves.
+What is asked is that they change by proposal rather than by drift.

 ```
 paris ─────▶ length(paris) ─────▶ 5
 length() ──▶ length(paris)